 Contributing to pensions

-Contributions to private pensions, whether made by you and/or an employer, generally attract full income tax relief, so if you are a higher rate taxpayer in England, Wales or Northern Ireland, a contribution of £100 will cost you a net £60 (it is £59 in Scotland where the higher rate on earnings is 41%).
+Contributions to private pensions generally attract full income tax relief, so if you are a higher rate taxpayer in England, Wales or Northern Ireland, a contribution of £100 will cost you a net £60 (it is £59 in Scotland where the higher rate on earnings is 41%).
 The income tax relief is so generous that there is a raft of legislation which places limits upon it.

 There are some special rules that may allow you to catch up on the pension contributions you could have made in the previous three tax years, and thus contribute more than one year’s annual allowance.
 This process is known as ‘carry forward’ and in 2018/19 you can exploit it to mop up your unused annual allowance dating back to 2015/16.
 The rules are relatively complicated in their application, but, in theory at least, if your earnings are high enough and you have not paid into a pension in recent years, it would be possible to make up to £160,000 of pension contributions in 2018/19 with full tax relief.

 Alongside the annual allowance, there is an effective limit on the tax-efficient value of your overall pension benefits.
 If this is breached, then a tax rate of 55% could apply to the excess.
-The standard lifetime allowance is currently £1.03 million.
-That may sound more than enough, but at current annuity rates it would only provide a 65-year-old with an RPI-inflation-proofed pension of about £2,400 a month (before tax).
+The standard lifetime allowance is currently £1.03 million, rising to £1.055 million for 2019/20.
+That may sound more than enough, but at current annuity rates £1.03 million would only provide a 65-year-old with an RPI-inflation-proofed pension of about £2,700 a month (before tax).